 A two-tailed test of significance indicated a significant positive relationship between the frequency of engagement and commitment and the number of programmes attended (Figure 5).
 Those who have been part of GUI the longest tend to visit GUI more frequently and attend a greater number of NPM programmes.
 Similarly, a significant positive relationship was found between the frequency of engagement and sense of community (SoC) indicating that the more frequently individuals engage in GUI NPM programmes the more likely they will develop a sense of community.
 However, the test also indicated that the number of times that individuals visit GUI per year is unrelated to social cohesion (SoCoh), connection to nature (CNS), intrinsic motivation (IMI), Self-Esteem, and Self-Efficacy.

 Although the test reported that SoC, SoCoh, CNS, IMI, Self-Est, and Self-Eff are not influenced by the time that individuals have been part of GUI (commitment), attendance to several NPM programmes might enhance the development of social cohesion (r= 0.34), this finding also concords with the qualitative results.
-As expected, SoC indicated a significant positive relationship with the scales SoCoh, IMI, and CNS.
+As expected, SoC indicated a significant positive relationship with the scales of SoCoh, IMI, and CNS.
 This might also be an indication that individuals reporting feeling a sense of community at GUI might also develop feelings of interest, enjoyment, competence, intrinsic motivation, and likely develop a connection to nature (Pritchard et al., 2020).